-Students are not permitted to enrol concurrently on two full-time/sandwich programmes, whether or not one of the programmes is offered by another institution.
+Students are not permitted to enrol concurrently on two full-time programmes, whether or not one of the programmes is offered by another institution.

-Except for programmes which do not lead to any formal award, students are not allowed to enrol concurrently on a full-time/sandwich programme and a part-time programme, or on more than one part-time programmes, including those offered by another institution, without permission from the Head(s) of Department concerned.
+Except for programmes which do not lead to any formal award, students are not allowed to enrol concurrently on a full-time programme and a part-time programme, or on more than one part-time programmes, including those offered by another institution, without permission from the Head(s) of Department concerned.

-6.5 Maximum duration for completion of a programme and the validity period of subject credits

-The maximum period of registration on, and for completion of, a programme is normally twice the duration of the programme, and must not exceed 8 years.
-This 8 year maximum period shall apply to programmes whose specified duration is more than 4 years.
-This period shall exclude deferment granted for justifiable reasons such as illness or posting to work outside Hong Kong, but any semester in which the students are allowed to take zero subject will be counted towards the maximum period of registration.
+6.5 Maximum duration for completion of a programme and the validity period of subject credits justifiable reasons such as illness or posting to work outside Hong Kong, but any semester in which the students are allowed to take zero subject will be counted towards the maximum period of registration.
 For Senior Year intakes, students are normally expected to complete their study in 2 years, with a maximum period of registration of 4 years.